mapattacker/network/connectivity.rst

 Breadth First Search
 *********************
+Find the distance from one node to all other nodes.

-A systematic and efficient procedure for computing distances from a node to all other nodes in a large network by “discovering” nodes in layers.
+One method is the Breadth First Search, which is a systematic and efficient procedure for computing distances from a node to all other nodes in a large network by “discovering” nodes in layers.

 .. code:: python